Of Mice and Men (1992 film): Plot

 Lennie talks about being lonely, and Curley's wife attempts to engage him in conversation.
 Frustrated, she runs to the house in tears vowing to leave the ranch forever.
 In the barn that evening, Lennie has accidentally killed his puppy and is greatly upset.
 Curley's wife enters and admits her loneliness, confiding that her dreams of being a movie star were crushed.
 Learning of Lennie's love of petting soft things, she lets him stroke her hair.
-She soon complains and then screams that he is pulling too hard.
+She soon complains that he is pulling too hard.
 Trying to keep her quiet, Lennie accidentally breaks her neck.
-He runs to hide in the brush as George told him to do.
-Candy finds Curley's wife dead and informs George.
-Curley leads a lynch mob but George finds Lennie first and calms him by retelling their dream.
-As George gets to the part where Lennie tends the rabbits, he shoots Lennie in the back of the head, sparing him from a cruel death at the hands of the mob.
+He runs to hide in the brush as George told him to do if in trouble.
+Candy finds Curley's wife dead and informs George, who then pretends not to know until Candy informs everyone else.
+George secretly steals Carlson's gun.
+Curley leads a lynch mob but George finds Lennie first.
+George realizes that escape is impossible this time, so he calms Lennie by retelling him their dream.
+As George gets to the part where Lennie tends the rabbits, he shoots Lennie in the back of the head, sparing him death at the hands of the mob.

-The scene returns to George in the boxcar, heading South, sadly remembering his times working with Lennie.
+The scene returns to George in the boxcar, heading South.